wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-defender-for-office-365/includes/5-protect-users-from-malicious-urls-by-using-safe-links.md

 Safe Links scanning occurs in addition to the regular anti-spam and anti-malware protection in inbound email messages in Exchange Online Protection (EOP).
 Safe Links scanning can help protect your organization from malicious links that are used in phishing and other attacks.

 When an email with an embedded URL is delivered to a recipient, the web page or attachment on the other side of the link may be safe to view at the time of delivery.
 However, it may not be safe when the user opens the email and selects the link.
-Safe Links protects the user by rewriting the link in the message body so that the link is checked at the time it’s selected, instead of when the message is delivered.
+Safe Links protects the user by rewriting the link in the message body.
+By doing so, the link is checked at the time it’s selected, rather than when the message is delivered.

 When a user selects a link in a message or document, Safe Links checks to see if the link is malicious.
 It does so by redirecting the URL to a secure server in the Microsoft 365 environment that checks the URL against a blocklist of known malicious web sites.